CCampJr/CRIkit2/README.md

 are necessarily the best available for the purpose.

 ## CITATION ##
-If you use any part of this code, please cite:
 C H Camp Jr, Y J Lee, and M T Cicerone, "Quantitative, comparable coherent anti-Stokes Raman scattering (CARS) spectroscopy: correcting errors in phase retrieval", Journal of Raman Spectroscopy 47, 408-416 (2016).